-The acquisition of the 1.16 hectare shopping complex was the one of the latest high-profile Chinese investments in the country, Want China Times
+The acquisition of the 1.16 hectare shopping complex was the one of the latest high-profile Chinese investments in the country, Want China Times reported.

 Surry Hills Shopping Village is set to transform into luxury apartments and an upscale retail centre should it get the city council green light.